WHAT IS TRIGGER FINGER?

 - Most patients experienced stiffness with pain and tenderness with nodes at the edge of the finger, particularly in the morning.

 - The affected finger is locked and have difficulty from straightening at the edge of the finger.

-There are many invasive treatment for trigger fingers like corticosteroid injection, nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen and the extreme of surgery, which usually recommended by orthopaedic surgeon, can be avoided.
+There are many invasive methods for trigger fingers like corticosteroid injection, nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen and the extreme of surgery, which usually recommended by orthopedic surgeon, can be avoided.

-I had treated many patients with full recovery without having going through the painful invasive procedures.
+I have helped many patients into full recovery without having going through the painful invasive procedures.
 The underlying cause of the symptoms have to be well defined and incorporate certain changes of repetitive motion or changing of lifestyle to improve our health, especially patients with diabetes type II.

-I used the most advance non- invasive treatment in our program, the result is safe, fast and effective.
+I used the most advance non- invasive therapy in our program, the result is safe, fast and effective.

 Call us for a consultation and assessment.